BVLC/caffe/docs/tutorial/interfaces.md

     im_data = permute(im_data, [2, 1, 3]); % permute width and height
     im_data = single(im_data); % convert to single precision

+Also, you may take a look at caffe/matlab/demo/classification_demo.m to see how to prepare input by taking crops from an image.

+We show in caffe/matlab/hdf5creation how to read and write HDF5 data with Matlab.
 We do not provide extra functions for data output as Matlab itself is already quite powerful in output.

 #### Clear nets and solvers